melvinJoseph96/ChatBot-Application/src/files/UserGuide.md

 If an admin is using the chatbot and wants to jump staright into the admin login page, they can do this by typing in the keyword "/openadminpanel" in the chatbot .
 This directs the user to the login page where they can put in their credentials to enter the panel.

 ## A user can type using their preferred language and the chat bot will respond
 If I user starts a conversation in a language that is not English, chatbot will detect it and suggest changing the language to the language it detected.
-If user answers yes (or its eqiuvalent in detected language), chatbot will continue the conversation in a changed language.
+If user answers yes (or its equivalent in detected language), chatbot will continue the conversation in a changed language.
 If user answers no (or eqivalent), chatbot will continue conversation in English and inform the user about the command that allows him to change the language "change language".
 The chatbot can detect and use more than hundread diffrent languages.

 ## A user can mute the text to speech feature